ardalis/DevIQ-gatsby/src/docs/antipatterns/golden-hammer.md

 ---
 title: "Golden Hammer"
-date: "2014-11-27"
+date: "2024-08-20"
-description: The Golden Hammer refers to a language, tool, or platform with which the developer is comfortable and productive, so they are tempted to use it for any problem that presents itself.
+description: Uncover the pitfalls of the Golden Hammer antipattern, where developers use their favorite tool or technology for every problem.
+Understand why relying too heavily on one solution can limit creativity and effectiveness.
 featuredImage: "./images/golden-hammer2014-400x400.jpg"
 ---